-Before July 1, 2019, you had limited options for getting your child back from a nonparent who had gotten a final custody order.
-You had to be able to prove to the court that there was a change in the child’s or nonparent’s situation.
+Before July, 2019, you had limited options for getting your child back from a nonparent who had gotten a final custody order.
+You had to prove to the court that there was a change in the child’s or nonparent’s situation.
 You also had to prove that giving the child back to you would be in the child’s best interests.
 The court would not look at whether your own situation had changed.

 *You will also have to show that it will not harm the child’s growth and development to be returned to your custody.